 I’m a traveler.
-The world and the things it holds have filled me with unfathomable wealth and happiness.
+The world and the things it holds have filled me with unfathomable wealth and happiness. my last trip to the whale watching california was amazing, I wasn’t expecting to be so fulfilling.
 Each time I go out there these days, I do the necessary work to ensure I’m prepared for whatever is to come.

 When getting rid of the entirety of the luggage seems impossible, consider downsizing.
 Take what’s absolutely necessary.
 If it was tangible, it’d be small enough to fit under the seat in front of you and still leave room for your feet.
 Congratulate yourself for getting the bag down to such a size.
 Celebrate that achievement.
 Once you arrive to your destination and get into the groove of living, you’ll look at those things and realize they, too, were unnecessary and promise yourself you’ll do better next time.
 And you will.
 If you end up taking a luggage with you then consider getting a few Luggage tags personalized just for you.

 1. When you go, do not forget these four things: